Things to Do– In and around Arniston –

 Willeen’s Arts, Crafts and Meals

-Overlooking the beach in Kassiesbaai you’ll find this unique and charming eatery and craft shop.
-Willeen’s started as a shop, offering craftworks and local delicacies but due to demand, the internal walls of the fisherman’s cottage were soon removed to create space to add a restaurant, which concentrates on traditional South African dishes such as bobotie, pickled fish, lamb shank and chicken pie.
-Willeen’s now offers breakfast, lunch and dinner, as well as coffee and tea in between.
-Inside the traditional building is warm and cozy or one can sit outside and enjoy breathtaking views over the sea, a long, long beach and dunes.
-Willeen de Villiers, warm, enterprising and energetic, also provides wonderful fishcakes, fresh bread and other food to order.
+Overlooking the beach in Kassiesbaai you'll find this unique and charming eatery and craft shop.
+Willeen’s restaurant concentrates on traditional South African dishes such as bobotie, pickled fish, lamb shank and chicken pie.
+Willeen’s offers breakfast, lunch and dinner, as well as coffee and tea.
+The inside of the traditional building is warm and cosy, though one can also sit outside and enjoy breathtaking views of the sea, a long, long beach and dunes.
+Willeen also provides wonderful fishcakes, fresh bread and other food to order.

 For generations the fishermen of Kassiesbaai launched their small boats from the beach at Oubaai (now known as Roman Beach) and rowed out into the bay to fish for their catch.
 They used to fish within sight of the shoreline and would race one another back to sell their catch.
 It’s only in the last 100 years that they began using the area below Kassiesbaai to launch their boats.
 In order to get heavier boats in and out of the water, they used wooden rollers.
 It was a slow and cumbersome process – often in bad weather they could not get out into the bay.
 In 1936 a slipway was built and launching a boat became much easier.
 These days, a tractor is used to help the boats down the concrete slipway and into the waiting ocean.
 When the weather allows, the fishing fleet of old-school ‘chuckies’, carrying seven or eight men each, goes out to sea in hope of a good catch.